vasilealexandru23/BitTorrent-Protocol/README.md

 it's requested files.
 After all clients have finished, it sends a signal to them to stop the UPLOAD thread and it stops.

+After testing many times, I found that I had a race condition on the variable that stores the segments owned by a client (one thread can access that variable and another thread might right in it (it is a map) and because of some reallocation and delay of the threads update there might be some invalid accesses.)
+The solution is to make it an "atomic map", by using a mutex on it and locking/unlocking it every time there is a write or a read.

 ### Note: Read more about the protocol [here](https://en.wikipedia.org/wiki/BitTorrent).

 ### Copyright 2024 Vasile Alexandru-Gabriel (vasilealexandru37@gmail.com)